maria-antoniak/narratives-in-the-wild/about.md

 ## Impact

 This project creates a new approach to combating harmful online content by focusing on "big, sticky stories" rather than individual fact-checking.
 We enable researchers to connect individual units of information into coherent narratives, going beyond narrow factuality to characterize online content holistically.

+## Funding

+The research team is supported by the Pioneer Centre for AI, DNRF grant number P1.
+This work is further supported by the European Union (ERC, ExplainYourself, 101077481, a DFF Sapere Aude research leader grant under grant agreement No 0171-00034B, and a Danish Data Science Academy postdoctoral fellowship (grant: 2023-1425).
+Views and opinions expressed are those of the researchers only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.